ellakoa/postcard-poem/content/posts/the-blushing-sun.md

 metaImage: /img/beyond-pebbles-face-kingsdo.jpg
 alt: "111"
 poem: |-
-  Proud to signal the morning ahead
-  The sun rises eagerly out of his bed
-  Expecting clouds to provide a drape to cover his modesty as he wakes, but, at times the clouds are off in a dream, not a cloud in the sky is to be seen, the sun turns red, then a blushing pink, not having the time to stop and think, he reaches for his golden cloak and dresses in a single stroke, gradually it dawns on him that not many that day will have risen so early to see him that way.
+  I am told the sun is very old

-  Then, to keep him in his finest prime, the sun has to retire each night on time,
+  and to keep him in his finest prime he has to retire each night on time.

   But the evening clouds are often late which causes the sun to get irate
   Slipping his gown, he smoulders red,